When planning permission is required

 • Wellside Wynd

-If the building is a Listed building, Listed Building Consent will be required separately for any alteration to, external or internal, that is considered by the Planning Authority to affect its character.
+If the building is a listed building, listed building consent will be required separately for any alteration to, external or internal, that is considered by the planning authority to affect its character.

 Please note that the answers to these questions are not applicable in the case of properties within the above noted streets in Kingswells and Burnbanks Village.

 Planning permission would be required for fixed structures and for the use of outdoor areas (including pavements) for seating.
 Where these would obstruct the use of disabled parking bays these would need to be provided elsewhere.
+Guidance on utilising outdoor spaces for pubs and restaurants.

 It can depend on factors such as if the property a flat or a dwelling house, as well as its dimensions, location in the garden, overall size and its distance from the property boundary.